alekhyareddy21/FitZone_Gym_Website/README.md

 A modern and premium gym website built using HTML, CSS, and JavaScript.

-This project was created as part of a web development internship project to showcase responsive design, animations, and modern UI concepts.
+This project was created as part of the **Hex Softwares Internship - Weekly Task 2** to showcase responsive web design, animations, and modern UI concepts.

 ---